-A year and a half ago, I began one of the hardest journeys of my life when my husband and I decided to follow his career halfway across the world.
+A year and a half ago, I began one of the hardest journeys of my life.
+My husband and I decided to follow his career and move halfway across the world.
 I quit my job, not knowing if I would find work in the Netherlands.
-I said goodbye to my best friends, not knowing if I would make friends once we arrived.
-It felt like falling headfirst into a life I wasn’t entirely sure I wanted and I definitely didn’t know how to navigate.
+And I said goodbye to my best friends, not knowing if I would make friends once we arrived.
+It felt like falling headfirst into a life I wasn’t entirely sure I wanted and didn’t know how to navigate.

 As much as we tried to avoid it, the inevitable stress of moving began to pile on.
-From how to move our dog to finding a permanent place to live, from searching (unsuccessfully) for English-speaking teaching positions to something as simple as purchasing a cell phone, we found roadblocks at every turn.
-I wasn’t proactive in setting up adequate support, accountability, and self-care, and quickly found myself sliding backwards in my recovery.
+From how to move our dog to finding a permanent place to live.
+Searching (unsuccessfully) for English-speaking teaching positions to something as simple as purchasing a cell phone, we found roadblocks at every turn.
+I wasn’t proactive in setting up adequate support, accountability, and self-care.
+Quickly I found myself sliding backwards in my recovery.

-I isolated myself, I constantly thought about moving home, and ultimately, I didn’t take advantage of the wonderful opportunity I had been given to live abroad.
+I isolated myself and constantly thought about moving home.
+Ultimately, I didn’t take advantage of the wonderful opportunity I had been given to live abroad.

-As our time abroad comes to an end, and we prepare to make another move, I’ve spent a lot of time soul-searching and thinking of ways to make this next transition a little more smooth.
-I keep coming back to four key principles that looking back, would have helped me lessen the stress of moving and enjoy my time here, and looking forward, will hopefully provide me with a more peaceful move in the future.
+As our time abroad comes to an end, we’re prepare to make another move.
+I’ve spent a lot of time soul-searching and thinking of ways to make this next transition a little more smooth.
+I keep coming back to four key principles that can help lessen the stress of moving.

 1. Avoid isolation